 We provide an overview of the literature that closely relates to our work.
 A more comprehensive review of PLL, latent structural learning, and neuro-symbolic learning, is presented in Appendix~\ref{app:related}.

-\textbf{PLL.}\, Learnability of PLL is typically shown under the \textit{small ambiguity} assumption \cite{cour2011, learnability-pll,structured-prediction-pll}.
+\textbf{Partial label learning.}\, Learnability of PLL is typically shown under the \textit{small ambiguity} assumption \cite{cour2011, learnability-pll,structured-prediction-pll}.
 While it is technically possible to cast our problem to standard PLL by viewing a target $s$ as a partial label for the hidden labels $\_y$, the small ambiguity condition is violated in our case since a distracting label can occur because $\sigma$ is deterministic.
 Therefore, our proposed conditions relax and generalize the small ambiguity by allowing deterministic transitions, see Appendix \ref{app:ambiguities}.
 Another line of work in weak supervision exploits the invertibility of \emph{transition matrices} \cite{JMLR:corrupted-learning} to compute posterior class probabilities \cite{proper-losses-pll,proper-losses-pll-pkdd, noisy-multiclass-learning}.
 Our learnability condition, $M$-unambiguity, and the invertibility condition do not imply each other, see Appendix \ref{appendix:pll-comparison} and \ref{appendix:pll-comparison-standard}.
 There, we also show that small ambiguity and the invertibility condition do not imply each other, which might be of independent interest.
 Another related topic is \emph{learning with label constraints} \cite{posterior, CCM, kaifu-icml}, where the label of each instance $x$ (possibly structured) in the dataset is constrained in a subset $C \subseteq \+Y$.
 The difference is that the constraint mapping itself is known to the learner and hence can be encoded in the inference algorithm directly, for example, via the CCM \cite{CCM}.